MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/langchain.md

 # Develop applications with LangChain and Azure AI studio

 LangChain is a development ecosystem that makes as easy possible for developers to build applications that reason.
-The ecosystem is composed by multiple components and most of the them can be used by themselves, allowing you to pick and choose whichever components you like best.
+The ecosystem is composed by multiple components.
+Most of the them can be used by themselves, allowing you to pick and choose whichever components you like best.
 Azure AI studio integrates with LangChain in the package `langchain-azure-ai` and `langchain-openai`.

 Models deployed to Azure AI studio can be used with LangChain in two ways: